Consensus Statement on Obesity as a Disease

 Background

 In 2022, six leading US organizations with a primary focus on obesity came together with the intention of addressing the various roadblocks that they each faced in addressing efforts to improve access to obesity treatment and the reduction of the stigma and bias surrounding this disease.
-The organizations were: the Obesity Society (TOS), the Obesity Action Coalition (OAC), the Obesity Medicine Association (OMA), the American Society for Metabolic and Bariatric Surgery (ASMBS), the Stop Obesity Alliance (STOP), and the Academy of Nutrition and Dietetics (AAND).
+The organizations were: the Obesity Society (TOS), the Obesity Action Coalition (OAC), the Obesity Medicine Association (OMA), the American Society for Metabolic and Bariatric Surgery (ASMBS), the Stop Obesity Alliance (STOP), and the Academy of Nutrition and Dietetics (AND).

 As part of our discussion, we agreed that it would be beneficial to come to a consensus on the definition of obesity.
-Our discussions led us to develop the consensus statement below to provide a shared starting point for how we talk about obesity which is consistent with how we discuss other chronic diseases.
+Our discussions led us to develop the consensus statement to provide a shared starting point for how we talk about obesity which is consistent with how we discuss other chronic diseases.
 As the core organizations that address obesity, we worked together to write this statement and have agreed to use it as the central tenet in our communications around obesity.